History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The parish church boasts a wonderfully carved late Saxon font

-From Newenden Bridge you can take a boat trip along the Rother to nearby Bodiam Castle, a moated 14th century castle in a romantic setting overloooking the river.
+From Newenden Bridge you can take a boat trip along the Rother to nearby Bodiam Castle, a moated 14th-century castle in a romantic setting overlooking the river.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Newenden, St Peter's Church - 0 miles (Historic Church)

 Northiam, St Mary - 1.8 miles (Historic Church)